fortran-lang/minpack/README.md

 Since 2012 Ondřej Čertík has maintained a GitHub repository for minpack with many contributions from Carlos Une and Zuo Zhihua.

-In 2021 Jacob Williams started a new minpack repository at github and translated all files from fixed form to free form and other modernizations.
+In 2021 Jacob Williams started a new minpack repository at GitHub and translated all files from fixed form to free form and other modernizations.

 We have discussed at https://github.com/fortran-lang/minpack/issues/8 which